MKNielsen2000/Double-Crossed/README.md

 Try crossfading two CV's on one of the crossfaders and then feeding that into the second crossfaders cv input = facemelt.

 ###Status
-Breadboarding and schematic done, boards need layout and testing.
+* Breadboarding testing done
+* Schematic done
+* Boards laid out, need testing.